CWCleghornAI/CORNN/README.md

 This code is also present in Demo.py

 ## Underlying Functions
-The CORNN suite provides data sets for the following functions:
+The CORNN suite provides data sets (both test and train) for 54 functions, as detailed in [arXiv ref].To provide a taste, below is the Alpine N.1, Bird, Egg Holder, and Himmelblau plotted in 3D.
 ...
 ![Alpine N.1 3D plot](function_plots/Alpine_N.1_trimmed.gif)
 ![Bird 3D plot](function_plots/Bird_trimmed.gif)